 When the suits got caught with their pants down, they sued the pants off of everybody they could think of.
 They sued Napster out of business, calling them pirates, thieves and terrorists.
 They even sued their own customers, infamously targeting college students, single mothers and even the elderly.
 They sued some 18,000 average Americans with average settlements of $4,000.

 But according to Thomas Middelhoff, CEO of Bertelsmann who did an $80 million deal with Napster in an attempt to morph it into a legitimate subscription service, the press was misleading.
 “It was not about piracy and consumers stealing intellectual property.
 It was all about control, power and protection of the existing business model.”
-The means of distribution, which the labels used to maintain artificially high prices for their product, had fallen into the hands of the people.
-The music industry didn’t understand the technology and didn’t want to.
+The means of distribution, which the labels leverage to maintain artificially high prices for their product, had fallen into the hands of the people.
+The music industry didn’t understand the new technology and didn’t want to.
 They just wanted it to go away.

 Ultimately cornered, labels jumped into the arms of another self-styled tech rebel, Steve Jobs.
 They felt safer dealing with one distributor (who was also the retailer).
 The music industry handed Apple a virtual monopoly and gave Jobs generous deals to sell their product under license.
 Jobs essentially hijacked the platform, with early versions of iTunes looking and functioning much like the Napster client.
 Rights holders had no intention of “negotiating with terrorists;” they framed Napster’s sole intent as piracy.
 Jobs turned out to be more a savvy capitalist than a tech upstart.
 Apple subsequently became the only “legitimate” player in the new digital music landscape.